johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/README.md

 If you find any errors or questions please feel free to contact me either using the issue function or you can use the email address. modelrailwayeasy@gmail.com

-Please read the Readme in each of the project folders as these may contain updates that you need to be aware of.
+Please read the Readme in each of the project folders as these may contain updates that you need to be aware of after making the video.